 Remember Gangnam Style?
 The crazy dance that took the world by storm, and was the first video on YouTube to be viewed a billion times?
-Feels like yesterday doesn’t it?
+Feels like yesterday, doesn’t it?
 Believe it or not, it was eleven years ago.

 Back in 2012, we were watching Korean sensation Psy do his thing on what was then the latest technology, like third-generation iPads and iPhone 5s.
-Well, apart from the really tech-savvy among us, that is, who were able to get the full augmented reality effect through the connected lenses of the then-brand-new Google Glass eyewear.
+Well, apart from the really tech-savvy among us, who were able to get the full augmented reality effect through the connected lenses of the then-brand-new Google Glass eyewear.
 At the time, these were some of the most advanced devices available.
 But eleven years on, such is the pace of progress, they feel like ancient history, having been superseded by even more capable bits of kit.
 After all, augmented reality pretty much comes as standard on smartphones nowadays.

 So anyone who is still hanging onto their 2018-spec phones and tablets is most likely persevering with ageing devices that are well short of the capabilities of their 2023 equivalents.
 Of course, people will have their own reasons for hanging onto these old things, including a reluctance to spend their hard-earned money on a replacement when the old one still (just about) works.
 However, that tactic overlooks the money and time that they then have to spend at the repair shop when it inevitably suffers problems.